How to craft a disciplinary policy that's fair and effective + free template

 - Scope and application: Every employee who works for you is beholden to the disciplinary policy, regardless of who they are and what they do.
 At a small business, that extends to stipulations for different roles and probationary periods.
 Set clear expectations for everyone on the team.

 - Informal vs. formal procedures: Not every issue requires a formal investigation.
-Most minor issues can be resolved through a quick conversation and a warning - particularly in a small business setting where everyone knows each other.
+Most minor issues can be resolved through a quick conversation and a warning (generally following a grievance, so make sure you have a grievance policy in place) - particularly in a small business setting where everyone knows each other (think about instances such as a problem with the use of mobile phones for example).
 More serious or repeat violations require more formal measures.

 - Investigation process: The key here is to stay fair, impartial, and transparent.
 Gather the facts, then make a decision.
 That’s tricky in a small business with a tight-knit team.
 Nevertheless, it’s important to stay neutral in these matters.